ReactTraining/react-workshop/remix/lessons/02-loaders/practice/GUIDE.md

 # Loaders

-The goal of this exercise is to write loaders for products
+The goal of this practice is to write loaders for products

 ## Task 1